 There are several categories of works which are in the public domain, meaning there are no copyright restrictions on their use.

-LITS Liaisons can help you determine if a work you are interested in using might be in the public domain.
+Email email@example.com or make an appointment with a librarian if you need help determining if a work you are interested in using might be in the public domain.

 Fair Use: Fair use (Section 107 of the U.S. Copyright Code) provides parameters for the legal use of copyrighted material without the permission of the copyright holder.
 The law mandates that four factors be considered in determining whether or not a use is fair.